Stullemon/emulemorph/emule/readme.txt

 Since eMule v0.29b the separate download and compilation of additional libraries is required.
-These libs are 3rd party and therefore - as usual - not within our distribution.
-You need the following libs:
+These libs are 3rd party and therefore - as usual - not within the official distribution.
+Morph provides them as a special download (scr and libs) You need the following libs:

 ----- Libs (active):